hanyulo/knowledge/javascript/javascriptInfo/09_classes/01_class_basic_syntax.md

 # Class
 * overview: create objects of same kind
 * class is a function
+* instance has constructor property which points back to class/constructor function.

 ## Basic Syntax
 * No comma between class methods